AnujGour/Flipkart-testing-project/README.md

-# Flipkart-testing-project
-Dummy manual &amp; automation testing project on Flipkart for self-learning
+# Flipkart Manual Testing Project
+This is a dummy self-learning project for manual testing for Flipkart login.
+Includes:
+- Manual test cases in Excel
+- Bug reports